Workers' Rights

 Working Hours and Overtime

-Qatar's Labour Law sets clear limits on working hours:Maximum 8 hours per day or 48 hours per week.During Ramadan, working hours are reduced to 6 hours per day or 36 hours per week.Overtime pay is at...
+Qatar's Labour Law sets clear limits on working hours:Maximum 8 hours per day or 48 hours per week.During Ramadan, working hours are reduced to 6 hours per day (36 per week) for all workers.Overtime p...

 Read more